 What is our commission?

-Isaiah 61:1-3 – "The Spirit of the Lord God is upon Me; because the Lord hath anointed Me to preach good tidings unto the meek: He hath sent Me to bind up the broken-hearted, to proclaim liberty to the captives, and the opening of the prison to them that are bound; to proclaim the acceptable year of the Lord, and the Day of Vengeance of our God; to comfort all that mourn; to appoint unto them that mourn in Zion, to give unto them beauty for ashes, the oil of joy for mourning, the garment of praise for the spirit of heaviness; that they might be called trees of righteousness, the planting of the Lord, that He might be glorified."—
+Isaiah 61:1-3 – “The Spirit of the Lord God is upon Me; because the Lord hath anointed Me to preach good tidings unto the meek: He hath sent Me to bind up the broken-hearted, to proclaim liberty to the captives, and the opening of the prison to them that are bound; to proclaim the acceptable year of the Lord, and the Day of Vengeance of our God; to comfort all that mourn; to appoint unto them that mourn in Zion, to give unto them beauty for ashes, the oil of joy for mourning, the garment of praise for the spirit of heaviness; that they might be called trees of righteousness, the planting of the Lord, that He might be glorified.”

-In 1 Timothy 2:4, the Apostle affirms that God wants”…all men to be saved and come to a knowledge of the truth; the truth of Jesus’ ransom for all mankind.
-We are reassured in Acts 3:19-21 -“Repent then, and turn to God, so that your sins may be wiped out, that times of refreshing may come from the Lord…” This time will soon come – “for God to restore everything, as he promised long ago through his holy prophets”.
-How blessed to consider the gospel of 1 Corinthians 15, when the Apostle affirms, “As everyone dies because of Adam, so also everyone will be made alive because of Christ” (verse 22 God’s Word translation) and The last enemy to be destroyed is death!” (verse 26)
+In 1 Timothy 2:4, the Apostle Paul affirms God will have “all men to be saved and come to a knowledge (meaning full discernment) of the truth,” the truth of Jesus’ ransom for all mankind.
+We are reassured in Acts 3:19-21, “Repent then, and turn to God, so that your sins may be wiped out, that times of refreshing may come from the Lord…” This time will soon come “for God to restore everything, as He promised long ago through his holy prophets.”
+How blessed to consider the gospel of 1 Corinthians 15, where the Apostle Paul affirms, “As everyone dies because of Adam, so also everyone will be made alive because of Christ” (verse 22 God’s Word translation) and “The last enemy to be destroyed is death” (verse 26).